-The back end content management system (included in current GitHub page) should allow easy customization of content in the app's information feature.
-The municipal information office and the app design team should have access to this tool.
+The back-end content management system (included in current GitHub page: https://github.com/munistransparencia-gobierno-abierto/municipalidad-de-chiantla) should allow the relevant municipality to easily customize text content for their municipality's version of the information module.
+The municipal information office and the app design team should have access to this console.
 See an image below of its current look, which can be modified or updated.
-The issue reporting component of the console (Reportar a la Muni) should not be included, as this feature will be integrated into IFMS.
+The issue reporting component of the console (Reportar a la Muni) should not be included, as this feature will be integrated into another database.